Sleep Tight | Living with the Rebbe | A Slice of Life | What's New

 Though they don't necessarily offer advice on how to fall asleep or stay asleep, Jewish teachings do have what to say about how to help make the night's sleep as pleasant and sweet as possible.

-The first step toward a good night's sleep is to do a mitzva.
+The first step toward a good night's sleep is to do a mitzva commandment).
 Actually, the last mitzva of the day is to say the "Shema Before Retiring."

-Many prayer books also contain a short but amazingly powerful paragraph as part of the bedtime prayers in which we tell G-d that we forgive anyone who angered us or sinned against us, and we ask for G-d's assistance to not repeat our failings of the previous day.
+Many prayer books also contain a short but amazingly powerful paragraph as part of the bedtime prayers in which we declare that we forgive anyone who has angered us or sinned against us, and we ask for G-d's assistance to not repeat our failings of the previous day.
 Said sincerely, this prayer is sure to help you get a good night's sleep.

 And, perhaps, this is why King David, the composer of the Psalms wrote (4:9), "In peace, at one with all, I will lie down and sleep, for You O L-rd will make me dwell alone and in security."
 When we are truly at one with all, when we've not only let go of but buried the day's baggage, we can not only lie down but actually fall asleep.